 Do you ever wake up and feel like you absolutely do not want to get out of bed and face your job?
 Does your job make you feel like you can’t succeed, no matter how hard you try?
 These symptoms of job burnout are never pleasant and might lead you to quit your job or leave your profession altogether.
 Unfortunately, the current medical climate has caused many doctors to suffer from burnout.
-It’s bad news for doctors, and it’s bad news for patients.
+Why should you care?
 Because doctor burnout can impact your health and your healthcare.

 It’s official.
 Doctor burnout is widespread.

-Why?
 Doctors feel burned out by the rapidly changing healthcare environment.
 Currently, dealing with COVID-19 has placed a tremendous strain on doctors.
-Additionally, even without the stress of COVID-19, doctors face increased stress due to measurement and accountability related to quality, errors, inequities, and soaring costs.
-Add to this the widespread use of frustrating Electronic Health Records (EHRs) and it’s no surprise doctors are unhappy and burned out.
-For more information read Electronic Health Records Add to Doctors’ Stress.
+However, even without the stress of COVID-19, doctors face increased stress due to measurement and accountability related to quality, errors, inequities, and soaring costs.